EchoMAV/docs/docs/echopilot_ai.md

 ### Accessing the Jetson via the console

 If you included a Jetson SOM in your purchase, it will have been flashed and tested at the factory.
 If you have a new Jetson module that is not flashed, please see [XavierNX](compile_l4t.md),  [Orinx NX and Orin Nano](compile_l4t_orin.md), and [Nano](compile_l4t_nano.md) instructions.

 !!!
 WARNING

     Do not run the Jetson SOM without a heat sink.
-The module may be damaged or performance throttled.
-See [connecttech.com](http://connecttech.com) for recommended active and passive heat sinks and heat spreaders.
+The module may be damaged or the performance throttled.
+EchoMAV offers a variety of heat sink solutions for the Jetson modules, See [EchoPilot AI Accessories](https://echomav.com/product-category/echopilot-ai-accessories/heatsinks/) for recommended active and passive heat sinks.
+Other solutions are available from a variety of third party manufacturers.

 1. Assemble the EchoPilot AI board with a Carrier Board, using 10mm standoffs between the two boards.
-2. If a Jetson Module is not already installed in the EchoPilot AI, install the module now.
+2. If a Jetson Module is not already installed in the EchoPilot AI, install the module now by sliding the Jetson in at a 45 degree angle, then pressing down until in snaps in place.
+Use Qty 2 M.2 x 6mm screws to secure the Jetson module.
 3. Attached a USB cable between your host computer and J15 (Console) on the EchoPilot AI Board
 ![Console USB Connection](assets/usb-to-echopilot-carrier.png)
 4. In step 3, your host computer should have enumerated a virtual comm port.
 You will now need to find the name of the port.